QTechTheory/VQD/TrappedIon/README.md

 The multi-node ion traps have local full connectivity within each trap/node.
 In this virtual device, the user specifies the number of traps and the number of ions in each trap.
 Each trap contains four "zones", with each zone assigned to perform specific tasks.
 For instance, remote entanglement must be conducted in zone 4, gate operations in zones 2 and 3, and so on.
 Given these characteristics, the user needs to take into account the location of ions to perform operations.

 We provide a command to check the position of ions.
-For instance the following code instantiates a virtual ion traps and displays the position of ions.
+For instance, the following code instantiates a virtual ion trap and displays the position of ions.
 The user can freely specify the trap or node names, which are used in the operators.
 The following example shows two-node ion traps called **Alice** and **Bob**.

 ```Mathematica
 dev = TrappedIonOxford[];